in the Loire Valley

 through it - you'll be glad you did!

-has a link with the World War II in that the
+The town has a link with the World War II in

-France is on the road heading out of the
+free France is on the road heading out of

 sad connection with WWII can be found